alpaka-group/llama/documentation/pages/user/views.rst

         vd = 42;
     }

-The most needed inplace operators ( :cpp:`+=`, :cpp:`-=`, :cpp:`*=`, :cpp:`/=`, :cpp:`%=` ) are overloaded.
+The most needed inplace operators ( :cpp:`=`, :cpp:`+=`, :cpp:`-=`, :cpp:`*=`, :cpp:`/=`, :cpp:`%=` ) are overloaded.
 Only inplace, because it is not trivial to create a needed intermediate state out of a virtual datum (without expression templates).
 These operators work between two virtual datums, even if they have different datum domains.
 Every namings existing in both datum domains will be matched and operated on.
 Every not matching pair is ignored, e.g.

 .. code-block:: C++